DerelictOrg/DerelictBgfx/README.md

 For information on how to load the bgfx library via DerelictBgfx, see the page [DerelictUtil for Users](https://github.com/DerelictOrg/DerelictUtil/wiki/DerelictUtil-for-Users) at the DerelictUtil Wiki.
 In the meantime, here's some sample code.

-**This binding does not come with bgfx binaries.
-You have to build it by yourself.**
+**Warning: these bindings do not come with bgfx binaries. ** More information on how to build bgfx is available here: https://github.com/bkaradzic/bgfx/

 ```D
 import derelict.bgfx.bgfx;